 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Slovenia, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Slovenia is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Driving: Slovenia has a well-developed road network that is safe for travel.
 Highways connect to neighboring cities and countries, and are clearly marked; road signs and traffic rules are consistent with those used throughout Europe.
 As the number of cars in Slovenia continues to rise, roads are becoming more heavily congested during the weekends and during rush hours.
 Parking is difficult and can be expensive in the center of Ljubljana.
 Third-party liability insurance is required for all vehicles; coverage is purchased locally.
 Travelers driving rented automobiles from Croatia into Slovenia are generally able to purchase Slovene insurance at the border.
-However, at the smaller border crossings or during peak travel times, it can take several hours to arrange such coverage.
+At the smaller border crossings or during peak travel times, however, it can take several hours to arrange such coverage.
 Travelers should be alert to aggressive drivers both in cities and on highways.
 Many of the serious accidents in Slovenia occur as a result of high-speed driving.
 Emergency roadside assistance and towing services are available by dialing 1987.
 Dial 112 for an ambulance or fire brigade, and 113 for police.
-By Slovenian law, the maximum legal blood-alcohol limit for drivers is 0.05 (0.00 percent for novice drivers—up to 2 years of experience, drivers under 21 years, and drivers of trucks and buses).
+By Slovenian law, the maximum legal blood-alcohol limit for drivers is 0.05 (0.00 percent for novice driverswith less than two years of experience, any driver under 21 years, and drivers of trucks and buses).

 Traffic moves on the right.
 The speed limit is 50kph/30 mph in most urban areas and 130 kph/80 mph on expressways (the avtocesta).
 Motorists are required to have their headlights on during the daytime; drivers and passengers alike must wear seat belts; motorcyclists and their passengers must wear approved helmets.
 The use of hand-held cellular telephones while driving is prohibited in Slovenia and turning right on red is not allowed.